 Note: The higher the value, the more abundant people think employment opportunities are.

-- Weak sense of job security: People’s confidence in having a job in the next six months was weaker (-7.1%) in January 2023 compared to last year.
+- Weaker sense of job security: People’s confidence in having a job in the next six months is lower (-9.6%) in October 2025 compared to last year.
+This is the second-highest drop in the level of security sentiment registered since December 2020.

 How confident are you that you will have a job in 6 months?

-Note: The higher the value, the more confident people are they will have a job.
+Note: The higher the value, the more confident people are that they will have a job.

 How likely are you to buy a home in the next 6 months?